agude/agude.github.io/_posts/2017-11-13-raspberry_pi_reboot_times.md

 I own two [Raspberry Pis][pi] which are currently taped to my kitchen cabinets.
 They perform a range of tasks that require an always-on, but low-power, computer.
-The first one, named [Raspberry Pion][pion],[^1] seeds open source torrents 24/7.
+The first one, named [Raspberry Pion][pion],[^1] seeds open-source torrents 24/7.
 It is a slightly older (and hence slower) [Raspberry Pi 2 Model B][pi2].
 The second one, named [Raspberry Kaon][kaon],[^2] runs a VPN that I connect to when using insecure wireless networks away from home.
 It is a newer [Raspberry Pi 3 Model B][pi3].